DKZ: 2022: Rebranding and rising popularity

 The group attended and performed at the K-Expo 2022 in Sao Paulo, Brazil.
-Hosted by the Korean Cultural Center in Brazil, DKZ was the only K-pop idol group invited to perform at the country's largest Hallyu cultural festival held on July 9th and 10th.
+Hosted by the Korean Cultural Center in Brazil, DKZ was the only K-pop idol group invited to perform at the country's largest Hallyu cultural festival held on July 9 and 10.

 On September 2, they were recognized and given the "Male Idol - Rising Star Award" in the 2022 Brand of the Year Awards organized by the Korea Consumer Forum.

 On October 6, the group released their seventh single album and the last one for their Chase Album Trilogy - Chase Episode 3.
 Beum with "Uh-Heung" as its single.
-While they are promoting for their comeback, DKZ performed in the Ariake Arena in Tokyo, Japan on October 15 for KCON 2022 as the first gen winner of MNET Plus' Road to Max: Road to KCON.
+While they were promoting for their comeback, DKZ performed in the Ariake Arena in Tokyo, Japan, on October 15 for KCON 2022 as the first gen winner of MNET Plus' Road to Max: Road to KCON.
 On October 18, DKZ gained their first music show award during promotions for "Uh-Heung" on the SBS M's The Show.

 In November, DKZ performed at the 2022 Genie Music Awards and was chosen to be the recipient of the "Next Generation Award".
 Prior to that, the group was announced as the honorary winner of the final episode of MNET Plus' Road to Max: Road to MAMA Awards.
 As its winning prize, on November 29, the group attended and performed at the 2022 MAMA Awards held at the Kyocera Dome in Osaka, Japan.

-Before the year 2022 ended, the group released their self-produced digital album, "DKZ Year End Project Song 'It's All Right Part.3'" with their single "2022 (Forever)" on December 30.
+Before the year 2022 ended, the group released their self-produced digital album, DKZ Year End Project Song 'It's All Right Part.3 with their single "2022 (Forever)" on December 30.

-2023–present: First fan-con and Munik's departure
+2023: First fan-con and members' departure

-The group held its first live fan concert since their debut, "Welcome to DTU (Dongky Town University)", on January 14 and 15, 2023 in SK Olympic Handball Gymnasium.
+The group held its first live fan concert since their debut Welcome to DTU (Dongky Town University) on January 14 and 15, 2023 in SK Olympic Handball Gymnasium.
 The 2-day concert was also simultaneously broadcast live for a fee through an online platform.

 On February 28, Dongyo Entertainment announced the departure of Munik from the group.
-In addition, DKZ will continue promoting as a 6-member boy group.
+In addition, on April 19, it was announced that Kyoungyoon would temporarily suspend his activities with the group for medical issues.
+On August 7, the agency announced the departure of Kyoungyoon from the group and his military enlistment.

+In December, the group released two digital singles.
+"Daymoon" was released on December 5 and "2023 (Friends)" on December 30.